Political Science graduate, Megan Shoemaker, is now serving as a Peace Corps...

 Areas of Specialization: Comparative Politics, International Relations, Latin American Studies

-Professor Palmer regularly teaches the following courses:
+Professor Palmer regularly taught the following courses:

 Introduction to Latin American Politics and International Relations.
 (PO 367 / IR 367)

 Conflict & Conflict Resolution in Latin America (PO 566/IR 411) See the PO/IR 566 syllabus here

 Latin American Politics.
 (PO 567 / IR 567)